๐ Building a Production AI Application with Tecton

 Next we will authenticate with your organization's Tecton account.

-For users that just signed up via explore.tecton.ai
+For users that just signed up via explore.tecton.ai you can leave this step as

 is.
 If your organization has its own Tecton account, replace explore.tecton.ai